 - A decline in their school marks

 In older children, you may observe that they have low self-esteem, are withdrawing and generally have a loss of interest in things around them.
-They may possibly even exhibit self-destructive behaviour like cutting.
+They may possibly even exhibit self-destructive behaviour like cutting, internet divorce services.

 How can I support my child if they are being bullied?

 There are various ways to support your child if they are being bullied and you may want to consider some of the following:

 Talk to your child and check-in regularly.
 By staying close to them you will be able to pick up when something is out of place.
 What they aren’t telling you may be more important than what they are saying, so pay attention.

 Never tell them to ignore the bully.
 Ignoring the problem is not the answer and this may cause your child to withdraw further, rather than to be more assertive.

 Don’t blame them – no one ever deserves to be bullied.

 Don’t encourage them to fight back.
 This can only make things worse and, if it should happen at school, they could be suspended or even expelled.
 Physical violence is never a solution to a problem.